 I am a colour lover and collector of beautiful things; beauty, gratitude, and curiosity are my top values; I am the proud mum of two boys; I love green tea, yoga, flea markets and antique shops; my favourite notebook is 3am from Kikki-K; yoga and meditation have helped me step out of my comfort zone and live more consciously.

-Choose from our FREE checklists 5 Powerful Habits to Spark Your Creativity or 7 Things to Consider When Downsizing and receive monthly tips and smart resources to live healthier and happier and achieve the lifestyle you desire.
+Choose from our FREE checklists 5 Powerful Habits to Spark Your Creativity or 7 Things to Consider When Downsizing and receive our occasional newsletter with tips and smart resources to live with intention and more mindfully every single day.